About us..

 Our family history of farming goes back to 1851, with our Great, Great Grandfather William Marshall.

 His son, and our Great Grandfather, Sam Marshall was a successful and well respected farmer at Priory Farm, Puttenham growing a wide range of produce, including vegetables for the army in Aldershot and hops.
-Sam retired in 1933 and in his retirement he wrote the book ‘Life of a successful farmer’ published in 1952.
-In 1955 Sam passed away, aged 91, and Priory Farm has since developed into private residences and commercial units.
+Sam retired in 1933 and continued to live in Puttenham.
+In his retirement he wrote the book ‘Life of a successful farmer’ published in 1952.
+In 1955 Sam passed away, aged 91.
+Today, Priory Farm is private residences and commercial units.

 In 1975, the first poly tunnel was introduced to enable bedding plants to be added to the growing range.
-The same year there is also the first venture into the new craze that was ‘Pick-your-own.’
+In the same year came the first venture into the new craze that was Pick-your-own.

-In 1976, The Wurzels band reach number in the pop charts with the song "Combine Harvester".
-Farming is officially a hit.
+In other news in 1976, The Wurzels band reached number one in the pop charts with the song "Combine Harvester" and farming was officially a hit.

 In 1978, Paul Meldrum joined Country Market.
 He has become our longest standing member of our team, and has been the dedicated manager of our Plant Nursery and Garden Centre for over 40 years.

-In 1979 the Bank of England Base Rate reaches a record high of 17%.
+In 1979 the Bank of England Base Rate reached a record high of 17%.
 A bad time for borrowing.

-In 1981, eldest son Gary Marshall joins the farm working alongside Peter.
+In 1981, eldest son Gary Marshall joined the farm working alongside Peter.

-In 1983, a twist comes with the passing of Mr Bentley, the then owner of Malthouse Farm.
-Peter takes on the brave and ambitious 'once in a lifetime' opportunity to repurchase the farm.
+In 1983, a twist came with the passing of Mr Bentley, the then owner of Malthouse Farm.
+Peter took on the brave and ambitious 'once in a lifetime' opportunity to repurchase the farm.
 With the additional land the farm operation was able to diversify and tailor crops to the growing demand for the shop.

 By the late 80's Country Market had now outgrown the original premises and inspiration came to Peter on a boxing day walk around the farm.
-In 1988 he took on the ambitious project to take down a redundant oak framed 19th Century grain barn from Malthouse Farm, relocate it next to the original premises at Osborne Farm and rebuild it as the heart of a new farm centre.
-This was to become the Country Market that most know and will fondly remember.
+In 1988, with advice from the Weald & Downland Museum, he took on the ambitious project to relocate a redundant oak framed 19th Century grain barn from Malthouse Farm, and rebuild it next to the original shop at Osborne Farm as the heart of a new farm centre.
+Within the build, timber from the trees felled on the farm in the great storm was used to remake any of the original barn timbers that had perished.
+This was to become the Country Market that most know and fondly remember, and is shown in the video below.

 On 11th February 1989 the new farm centre opened, with a small number of local enterprises added, and a year later part of the first floor was converted into the first Carvery Restaurant.

-In 1992, youngest son Dean Marshall joins the business.
+In 1992, youngest son Dean Marshall joined the business.

-In 1997 the family business partnership is restructured to include working sons Gary Marshall and Dean Marshall, and daughter Sharon.
+In 1997 the family business partnership was formalised to include working sons Gary Marshall and Dean Marshall, and daughter Sharon.

-In 1999 the Restaurant was extended to provide full function room facilities with combined seating for up to 250 guests - becoming a popular local venue for Christmas parties and weddings.
-Peter Marshall and Dean Marshall become joint Licensees.
-In the same year, Country Market entered the world wide web and the first website was launched.
+In 1999 the Restaurant was extended and a dedicated entrance created to provide full function room facilities with combined seating for up to 250 guests.
+It became a popular local venue for celebrations, Christmas parties, weddings and corporate events with Peter Marshall and Dean Marshall as the joint Licensees.
+In that same year, Country Market entered the world wide web and the first website was launched.

-In 2000, Peter takes the opportunity to write his own memoirs while away on a rare holiday.
+In 2000, Peter took the opportunity to write his own memoirs while away on a rare holiday.

 In 2003 the shop was filmed as location for the BBC1 TV series Down to Earth (S3E8).
-We had featured previously in programs 'Farm Progress", "Country Ways" and "South Today", and subsequently participated in "Car Booty", "The Great British Village Show", "Life on the Lawn" "Teletubbies" and many others.
+Previous TV appearances had included 'Farm Progress", "Country Ways" and "South Today", and subsequent appearances have been in "Car Booty", "The Great British Village Show", "Life on the Lawn" "Teletubbies" and many others.

-In 2009 the Bank of England Base Rate falls to a record low of 0.5%.
+In 2009 the Bank of England Base Rate fell to a record low of 0.5%.

 Fire!